 After receiving or allocating the principal gift, you and your donors can then add to the endowment over time, growing its principal and increasing the investment income that it generates for payouts.

-An inaugural endowment campaign can be effective for garnering attention and support for a new fund, particularly if your endowment is restricted and serves a specific, direct purpose.
+An inaugural endowment campaign can be effective for garnering support for a new fund, particularly if your endowment is restricted and serves a specific, direct purpose.
 For example, a scholarship endowment could be a specific, motivating reason to donate to an endowment fund.

-For an endowment campaign, focus on personally reaching out to your major and mid-level donors similarly to how you would in the quiet phase of a capital campaign.
+For an endowment campaign, focus on personally reaching out to your major and mid-level donors like you would in the quiet phase of a capital campaign.
 Take the opportunity to use the endowment to showcase your organization’s increasing financial sophistication and responsibility.
 If your endowment was started by an initial gift from a donor, ask them to lend a hand in promoting the endowment and connecting you to other prospects who may be interested in the endowment’s purpose.

 Note that once an endowment is established, it’s not often recommended to host standalone endowment fundraising campaigns.